Hi Annie, I’m wondering about the best approach when it comes to what to do when your child gets hit by another child. Thanks, Jennifer

-Well, firstly we need to see how children learn natural consequences to their actions.
-I’ve been lucky enough to spend time in Tanzania and when I did I watched with fascination how village children dissuaded overly aggressive actions from amongst their peers.
+Well, firstly, we need to see how children learn about the natural consequences of their actions.
+I’ve been lucky enough to spend time in Tanzania, and when I did, I watched with fascination how village children dissuaded overly aggressive actions amongst their peers.
 I looked at how they did that and found that they used social isolation in a very effective way.
 They would simply ignore the offending child for long enough to make an impression, never longer.
-Since our connections with how things have been done for millennia, particularly in the western world have been lost, it begs the question of what is the most natural way to handle what to do when a child hits yours?
+Since our connections with how things have been done for millennia, particularly in the western world, have been lost, it begs the question of what is the most natural way to handle what to do when a child hits yours?

 First off you cannot control other people’s reactions, only yours

-Often in social situations, the aggressor gets either the same or more attention from the assembled parents, than the victim.
-Everyone stops what they’re doing and looks horrified etc. Mom of the aggressor likely looks red and upset.
-Wow what great attention!
+Often in social situations, the aggressor gets either the same or more attention from the assembled parents than the victim.
+Everyone stops what they’re doing and looks horrified, etc. The mother of the aggressor likely looks red and upset.
+Wow, what great attention!

-If you’re in a social situation and a child hits yours, the first thing is to keep in mind is, that you cannot control the other parent’s reactions to events even though you might really want to.
-That leaves you with your reaction to your child, which should of course, be sympathetic.
+If you’re in a social situation and a child hits yours, the first thing to keep in mind is that you cannot control the other parent’s reactions to events, even though you might really want to.
+That leaves you with your reaction to your child, which should, of course, be sympathetic.
 My only advice is that often children take their reaction to events from you, so if you approach the whole thing calmly, it’s likely they’ll get over it quickly and not create a massive trauma out of the whole thing.

-Depending on your child’s age, make sure you chat to your child often (preferably when you are both focused on another important activity) about what happens when they get together with friends and how they feel about it.
+Depending on your child’s age, make sure you chat with your child often (preferably when you are both focused on another important activity) about what happens when they get together with friends and how they feel about it.
 They’ll often open up and tell you they don’t like whoever it is because they’re always hitting them.
-Talking about it and chatting about possible solutions will make them feel that you are looking out for them but are helping them to solve their own problems.
+Talking about it and discussing potential solutions will make them feel as if you are looking out for them while also assisting them in solving their own problems.

 Pay attention to the victim, not the aggressor

-If you’re in a situation where a child hits yours and the other parent is not around, then you have to make sure that there is a marked differentiation between the attention you offer the victim, versus the aggressor.
-First separate them and then direct your calm attention to your child the victim, completely ignoring the other child.
-Depending on the aggressor’s age (ie. if they’re in the two year to three year old age bracket) that is probably all that’s necessary, along with perhaps a comment to your child along the lines of “let’s go over here and you can play with this or Josh can play with us when he decides to play nicely and not hit other people, because that’s not kind.
+If you’re in a situation where a child hits you and the other parent is not around, then you have to make sure that there is a marked differentiation between the attention you offer the victim versus the aggressor.
+First separate them and then direct your calm attention to your child, the victim, completely ignoring the other child.
+Depending on the aggressor’s age (i.e., if they’re in the two- to three-year-old age bracket), that is probably all that’s necessary, along with perhaps a comment to your child along the lines of “Let’s go over here and you can play with this or Josh can play with us when he decides to play nicely and not hit other people, because that’s not kind.”

-Make sure when you say something like the above though that you are talking to your child only.
-Believe me, the child will get the picture when you ignore him completely!
+Make certain that when you say something like the above, you are only speaking to your child.
+Believe me, the aggressive child will get the picture when you ignore him completely!
 It’s likely your child will want to leave him behind for a bit too.
 Having said that, children are very forgiving.

 Be clear in you expectations